Beyond the Numbers: How You Can Pursue a Career in Economics

 It’s important to note that many entry-level positions in the economics field require a master’s degree, so keep in mind that going to graduate school might be a wise move.
 For most who follow this track, however, their efforts pay off.
 According to the Bureau of Labor Statistics, available positions for economists are steadily increasing, and they typically offer a good salary.

 Given the breadth of the field, there is naturally a variety of careers an economics major can pursue.
 This is good news; if some aspects of the discipline interest you more than others, your career can reflect that.
 You could become an economist and provide advisory services as part of an organization, consulting agency, or as a government employee.
 If you’re interested in becoming a financial analyst or manager, pursuing a graduate degree may be especially beneficial since these positions are as competitive as they are lucrative.
-The Bureau of Labor Statistics expects the employment of market research analysts is to grow 20 percent by 2028, which is much faster than the average rate of job growth.
+The Bureau of Labor Statistics expects the employment of market research analysts is to grow 20% by 2028, which is much faster than the average rate of job growth.
 If you would prefer to have more interpersonal elements to your work, however, you may find your niche in journalism.

 Want to learn more about this possible career path and college major?